Al2Me6/JGoL/readme.md

-        create a ScrollableButtonGrid of (width, height) named scrollableButtonGrid for each cell x, y in board add the cell's button to the corresponding coordinate on scrollableButtonGrid add scrollableButtonGrid to UI
+        create a ScrollableButtonGrid of (width, height) named scrollableButtonGrid for each cell x, y in board add the cell's button to the corresponding coordinate on scrollableButtonGrid set the button's size to 5x5
+        add scrollableButtonGrid to UI
         // creating the button control panel
         create a Controls named controls
         add controls to UI

-// abstracts grids of cells
+// abstraction for grid of cells class Board
-class Board
     define private Cell[][] grid
     define private integers w, h

     constructor with arguments width and height
-        set grid to be an array of Cell[width][height] //should we rename grid? not the most descriptive and also confusing with gridLayout set w, h as width and height
+        set grid to be an array of Cell[width][height] set w, h as width and height

     public method getCellState with arguments x, y and return type boolean